eea/eionet2-user-management/README.md

 [![GitHub release](https://img.shields.io/github/v/release/eea/eionet2-user-management)](https://github.com/eea/eionet2-user-management/releases)

 This Eionet 2.0 MS Teams app implements functionalities for:
-- Creating/Ading users to the (MS Teams) Eionet teams
+- Creating/Adding users to the (MS Teams) Eionet 2.0 teams
-- Managing the user attributes
+- Managing the users' attributes

-The app will be available only to the Eionet Admins and NFP roles.
+The app is available only to the Eionet Admin and NFP roles.
+For the rest of the users, they can manage their own data through the [Self-service app](https://github.com/eea/eionet2-self-service).

-### Creating/Ading users to the Eionet teams
+### Creating/Adding users to the Eionet teams

 The flow for inviting (external) users to join Eionet 2.0 MS Teams space is:
-- The (Admin or NFP) user open the "Create user" MS Teams app tab.
+- The (Admin or NFP) user opens the "Create user" MS Teams app tab.
-- The (Admin or NFP) user enters the invited user email; email address logical validation checks are being performed by the application.
+- The (Admin or NFP) user enters the invited user email; email address logical validation checks are performed by the application.
-- The (Admin or NFP) user enters the user attributes (contact data, roles, organizations etc.)
+- The (Admin or NFP) user enters the user attributes (contact data, roles, organizations etc.).
-- The user receives (by email) and accepts the invitation to join
+- The user receives (by email) and accepts the invitation to join.
-- The user is automatically joined to the specific Eionet teams
+- The user is automatically joined to the specific Eionet teams, based on its account attributes.

-During the process various validations checks are being performed by the application.
-Depending on the role - Admin or NFP, the app will impose specific restrictions in creating users.
+During the process, various validation checks are performed by the application.
+Depending on the current user role - Admin or NFP, the app will impose specific restrictions in creating/adding users.

-### Managing the users data
+### Managing the user attributes

 The flow for managing user attributes is:
-- The (Admin or NFP) user open the "Manage users" MS Teams app tab.
+- The (Admin or NFP) user opens the "Manage users" MS Teams app tab.
 - The (Admin or NFP) user updates the user attributes (contact data, roles, organizations etc.)

-During the process various validations checks are being performed by the application.
-Depending on the role - Admin or NFP, the app will impose specific restrictions in managing user attributes.
+During the process, various validation checks are performed by the application.
+Depending on the role - Admin or NFP, the app will impose specific restrictions in managing the user attributes.

 ## Features

-- Invite (external) users to join specific Eionet 2.0 teams (in the MS Teams environment)
+- Invite (external) users to join specific Eionet 2.0 teams (in the MS Teams EEA space)
 - Define user attributes (contact data, roles, organizations etc.)
 - Update user attributes